Spanish Monteria – Classic and traditional hunting method

 Led by their respective dog handler, the “rehalas” are released, moving in from one or more ends of the brush.
 They beat the brush in different directions so that the fleeing game attempt to break through the hunting lines (known in the South as “monteros“) or are spotted by them.
 Although this would appear to be a very planned action, the truth is that monteria is a form of hunting that requires a high level of observation, attention, silence and accuracy (with moving targets) by the hunter and gives the wildboar and deer a real chance of escape.

 Monteria is a collective form of hunting that involves a number of different roles without whom the proper development and success of the brush beating is impossible.

-- THE PROPERTY, THE RANGERS AND THE HUNTING MANAGERS: The proper care and hunting management of these individuals permits an impressive variety of game to inhabit the sierras of Spain, making it one of the preferred destinations for hunters around the world.
+The property care and hunting management of these individuals permits an impressive variety of game to inhabit the sierras of Spain, making it one of the preferred destinations for hunters around the world.

-- EL MAESTRO DE SIERRAS: The “Maestro de Sierras” is responsible for directing and coordinating everything involving and happening in the monteria.
+The “Maestro de Sierras” is responsible for directing and coordinating everything involving and happening in the monteria.
 His participation is crucial to the monteria.
 The success or failure of the brush beating depends on good organization.
-He must have firsthand knowledge of the hunting terrain and decide with the rangers the best way to place the right number of posts to close off the brush securely and assemble the necessary number of rehalas for an efficient hunt.
+He must have firsthand knowledge of the hunting terrain and decide with the rangers the best way to place the right number of posts to close off the brush securely. and assemble the necessary number of rehalas for an efficient hunt.

-- THE CARRIERS: Their work is just as important as the rest of those involved in the event.
-They are in charge of gathering the fallen game and loading them onto the vehicles to be taken to the “junta” as quickly as possible.
+Their work is just as important as the rest of those involved in the event.
+They are in charge of gathering the fallen game and loading them onto the vehicles to be taken to the “junta” (meeting point) as quickly as possible.

 References of our hunters that enjoyed the Spanish Monteria